PPBDS/tutorial.helpers/README.md

 #### Recommended components

-We recommend this child document at the start of each tutorial:
+We recommend including this child document at the start of each
+tutorial:

 ```` default
 ```{r info-section, child = system.file("child_documents/info_section.Rmd", package = "tutorial.helpers")}